alphabetgame/projectthree/README.md

 This application requires a name, email, and password to use.
 This sign-up feature allows parents to save their child's scores and keep track of the practice they have done through the app.

+Because the application is deployed on Heroku with the seed data, the application is ready to use once the user hits the homepage.

 ## Installation

 To build this application, we ran an "npm i" in the root, client, and server folders.